-If you are a healthy woman without prior cervical intraepithelial neoplasia 2 or worse, many professional health organizations offer these recommendations for screening:
+If you are a healthy woman without prior cervical intraepithelial neoplasia 2 (CIN 2) or higher, many professional organizations recommend:

-You will need to have Pap tests done more often if you have abnormal results or certain conditions, such as:
+Pap tests may be recommended more often if you have abnormal results or certain conditions, such as:

 Talk to your doctor about the right screening schedule for you.